Plant care information

 pounds of 8-32-16 per

-100 sq feet.
+100 sq feet, or use rich organic compost.
 Trellised raspberries will have higher

 yields.
 You will have a raspberry harvest the following year.
 After harvest, prune out the fruited canes leaving 6-8 pencil size or bigger canes per foot.